saldavonschwartz/GPUKit/README.md

 ## Example:

 There is an example folder that uses the framework to render the following [scene](https://youtu.be/iN3yRDaDQ2g).
-It comes with 3d models as well pas Passes and all shaders for a deferred pipeline including dynamic point shadows and bloom.
+It comes with 3d models as well as all passes and shaders for a deferred pipeline including dynamic point shadows and bloom.

 Please note that the example uses [Assimp](https://github.com/assimp/assimp) to parse fbx / obj files into geometry objects.
 You'll need that lib too if you want to use the project as is.